What is chlamydia?

 Can you get Chlamydia multiple times?

 Yes, you can.
-While Chlamydia is easy to treat, it is not possible to become immune against Chlamydia bacteria and multiple infections can occur.
+While Chlamydia is easy to treat, it is not possible to become immune against Chlamydia bacteria and multiple infections can occur (CDC, 2022).
 Therefore, it is crucial to use a condom when having sex with a partner who has not been recently tested, and get tested yourself on a regular basis.

 How can I test for Chlamydia?

 If you have had unprotected sex or are with a new partner, you should consider doing a Homed-IQ Chlamydia test at home.
 This way, your test is completely anonymous, and no doctor or nurse is involved.
-There are two versions of the Chlamydia test; a urine test for men, and a vaginal swab test for women.
+There are two versions of the Chlamydia test; a urine test for infections of the penis, and a swab test for vaginal infections.

 How to treat Chlamydia